binaryphile/binaryphile.github.io/_posts/2018-08-13-approach-bash-like-a-developer-part-15-strict-mode-caveats.md

 As mentioned in the discussion on strict mode, the left-hand side of a boolean *&&* will not trigger errexit.
-However, there can still be an issue with errexit if the last line in your function is an boolean *&&* expression.
+However, there can still be an issue with errexit if the last line in your function is a boolean *&&* expression.

 When the left-hand of the expression returns false, the right-hand